TGRCdev/gdsqlite-native/methods.md

 ### bool open_encrypted(path: String, password: String)
 Opens the database file at the given path with the given password.
 Returns `true` if the database was successfully opened and decrypted, `false` otherwise.
-`open_encrypted` does NOT support packed databases under "res://".
-To have an encrypted packed database, please manually encrypt your database and open it using `File.open_encrypted_with_pass` and `SQLite.open_buffered`.

 ### bool query(statement: String)
 Queries the database with the given SQL statement.
 Returns `true` if no errors occurred.